jmrod4/jmrod4tools/ruby/ruby_patterns.markdown

 some examples and notes about design of ruby programs making emphasis in design patterns

-Warning: this is mainly a cheat sheet for myself, others may want to take a look to the reference materials at the bottom.
+Warning: this is mainly a cheat sheet for myself, others may want to take a look to the materials referenced at the bottom.

 General Principles